Gokul-krish8/VIRTUAL-TELEPRESENCE-ROBOT/README.md

 ## Project Overview

 The **Virtual Telepresence Robot** allows for remote control of a robot using a web interface.
-It streams real-time video from a camera mounted on the robot and enables motor control for navigation using MQTT communication between a Raspberry Pi and an ESP32 microcontroller.
+It streams real-time video from a camera mounted on the robot and enables motor control for navigation using HTPP communication between a Raspberry Pi and an ESP32 microcontroller.

 ---